omerugi/Monom-Polynom/README.md

 Valid Input:
-valid input is a String containing only a valid Double type coefficient and a valid Int power. meaning that the following cases will be cause to a RuntimeExeption:
+valid input is a String containing only a valid Double type coefficient and a valid Int power. meaning that the following cases will be caused to a RuntimeExeption:

 +    case 1: any mathematical operations such as: "(2+3.5)x^2*2".
 +    case 2: any typing error containing a none integer type rather then "x^" : "12fx^2e".
-+    case 3: any mathematical expression for representing a rational numbers: "ex^2" , "pei*x".
++    case 3: any mathematical expression for representing a rational number: "ex^2" , "pei*x".

 2. ``public void add(Monom m)``

-recive a monom and check by comparator wither the powers are equal.
+receive a Monom and check by comparator wither the powers are equal.
 If so add the coefficients.
-Otherwise throw Exception.
+Otherwise, throw Exception.
-@param m The monom wish to add.
+@param m The Monom wish to add.

-3. ``public void multipy(Monom d)``
+3. ``public void multiply(Monom d)``

- recive a monom and multiplies.
+ receive a Monom and multiplies.

- @param d monom.
+ @param d Monom.

  4. ``public String toString()``

- to string method returns the String of the given monom.
+ to string, the method returns the String of the given Monom.

  5. ``public boolean equals(Monom m)``

-recive a monom and check wither they are logically equals in deviation of epsilon.
+receive a Monom and check to wither they are logical equals in deviation of epsilon.

-@param m monom to be compare with.
+@param m Monom to be compared with.

 @return